 In one telling comment from the period, a 1989 InfoWorld article wondered aloud if Compaq had leapfrogged IBM: “Has Compaq replaced IBM as the company that defines the industry standard?”

-It seems wild to think that there was legitimate discussion of Compaq-compatible computers in 2019, especially since the company doesn’t even exist anymore and instead surfaces in two Tedium articles in a row.
+It seems wild to think that there was legitimate discussion of Compaq-compatible computers in 2019, especially since the company doesn’t even exist anymore and instead is frequent Tedium fodder.

 The year that NuBus, a competing standard developed at MIT, was officially standardized by IEEE.
 This bus approach, widely used in non-IBM-based ecosystems such as the Macintosh and NeXT, was initially developed for the NuMachine, an early networking-based workstation later bought by Texas Instruments.
 The bus architecture, while eventually falling into obscurity, later proved influential on the later Peripheral Component Interconnect bus interface invented by Intel.